dodegaard/k8s-pet-clinic-otel/README.md

 kubectl -n petclinic port-forward --address 0.0.0.0 svc/petclinic 8080
 ```

-## Deploy the auto-instrumented version of the pet clinic
+## Deploy the auto-config instrumented version of the pet clinic

 - deploy the auto-instrumented version of the pet clinic